Host your next performance event at Wesleyan College. Available

 In addition to Wesleyan's large Auditorium space, a smaller performance venue is available in the lower level of The Porter Family Memorial Fine Arts Building.
 The Grassmann-Porter Studio Theatre, an intimate, flexible "black-box" studio for theatre and dance productions, opened in 1994 through the generous support of the Grassmann Trust and the Porter Family Foundation.

-Trice Conference Room, located in the Olive Swann Porter Student Center, offers 2250 sq. ft. with a room divider.
+Located in the Olive Swann Porter Student Center, Trice Conference Rooms offers 2250 sq. ft. with a room divider.
 The space seats 52 classroom style; 80 theater style.
 This versatile space can accommodate set up in any style desired, and features slender 4 ft. tables with comfortable arm chairs for every participant.
 A roomy stage adds to the possibilities offered by Trice.

-Burden Parlor, located in the Olive Swann Porter Student Center, will accommodate nearly 100 guests and serves as an elegant and formal reception area.
+Located in the Olive Swann Porter Student Center, Burden Parlor will accommodate nearly 100 guests and serves as an elegant and formal reception area.
 Well-appointed with fine furnishings, this stunning space is complete with soaring vaulted ceiling, expansive windows overlooking the quad, and a fine collection of paintings.
 Burden is ideal for receptions, luncheons, or musical performances.
 Bonuses include a grand piano and doors, which open to the Olive Swann Porter lobby for coffee breaks or refreshments.